nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   i.
+Download the jar file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample orders and items.
+   ii.
+Double-click the jar file Expected: Shows the GUI with a set of sample orders and items.
    The window automatically expands to occupy the entire screen.

 ### Listing all orders